DLR-SC/prov-db-connector/docs/source/development.rst

 2. - Create test suites
 ~~~~~~~~~~~~~~~~~~~~~~~

 To test your adapter you should create two test suits:

- * :py:class:`~provdbconnector.tests.db_adapters.in_memory.test_simple_in_memory.SimpleInMemoryAdapterTest` : Unit test for the low level functions in your adapter, **start here to develop and fulfill this tests first**.
+ * :py:class:`~provdbconnector.tests.db_adapters.in_memory.test_simple_in_memory.SimpleInMemoryAdapterTest` : Unit test for the low level functions in your adapter.
+ * For further introduction on testing your database adapter have a look at the :ref:`test_howto`.
  * :py:class:`~provdbconnector.tests.db_adapters.in_memory.test_simple_in_memory.SimpleInMemoryAdapterProvApiTests` : Integration test for the adapter with the api.

- See this example tests for the :py:class:`~provdbconnector.db_adapters.in_memory.simple_in_memory.SimpleInMemoryAdapter`.
+See this example tests for the :py:class:`~provdbconnector.db_adapters.in_memory.simple_in_memory.SimpleInMemoryAdapter`

 .. code:: python